Michael137/reasoned-soc/android/KERNEL.md

 9. (Optional) Install Google Play Store:
   - Follow [this SO post](https://stackoverflow.com/questions/41695566/install-google-apps-on-aosp-build/41818710#41818710)
     - In the above guide, **PrebuiltGmsCore** is renamed **PrebuiltGmsCorePi** in the Android 9 build
+    - To be able to push files run:
+      - adb disable-verity
+      - adb root
+      - adb remount
+      - adb shell mount -o rw,system /;
+    - Once installed, if the phone enters a bootloop this is likely due to whitelisting issues.
+You will have to add the neccessary permissions to the **/etc/permissions/privapp-permissions-blueline** file.
+To get the package name and permissions to add follow the [Android docs](https://source.android.com/devices/tech/config/perms-whitelist) on this topic.
+In short you have do the following:
+      - `adb pull /system/build.prop`
+      - Edit build.prop s.t. **ro.control_privapp_permissions=log**
+      - `adb push build.prop /system`
+      - `adb reboot`
+      - `adb shell`
+        - Search the `logcat` for the string "Privileged permission".
+Now add a permissions whitelist file for your device into /etc/permissions.
+E.g., for Pixel 3 blueline it is **/etc/permissions/privapp-permissions-blueline**
+      - `adb reboot`
+10. (Optional) Install Chrome browser:
+  - Download and [install](https://stackoverflow.com/questions/7076240/install-an-apk-file-from-command-prompt) the Chrome browser apk

 ## Troubleshooting
 - sha256sum not found: brew install coreutils